To adjust the immigration status of certain Venezuelan nationals who are in the United States.

 Length: 8 pages

-This bill was introduced on April 26, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 26, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying

 “Curbelo Named 11th Most Bipartisan Member of Congress”